puppetlabs/puppetdb/documentation/api/query/v2/facts.markdown

       "value": <fact value>
     }

-If no facts are known for the supplied node, an HTTP 404 is returned.
+If no facts match the query, an empty JSON array will be returned.